Welcome to

 While Spokane has many fine dining establishments ranging from fast food chains to gourmet steakhouses, there is also take-out, and a wide variety of delivery services, such as Uber Eats, that may be used, especially if you book in inclement weather, or do not feel like eating out.
 Please let the Innkeeper know so that she can watch for your delivery person if you are not going to be downstairs to do so.

-When booking your stay, please let the Innkeeper know about any allergies you might have (there is a cat on premises, though not in your room).
+When booking your stay, please let the Innkeeper know about any allergies you might have (there is a cat on premises, though not in your room), and inform her if you have special dietary considerations that might impact the breakfasts being served.

 ADA Website Compliance:

 Our goal is to provide a wonderful experience in the desirable location of Spokane, WA.
-We have built our site with ADA compliance in mind and have utilized available tools such as Google Chrome’s ADA compatibility diagnostic tools.
+We have built our site with ADA compliance in mind and have utilized available tools such as achecker.ca and Google Chrome’s ADA compatibility diagnostic tools.
 Please be aware that our efforts are ongoing.
 If you have difficulty navigating our website or booking a room at our inn, we ask you to contact us via telephone or email and our helpful staff will be happy to assist you.
-Please note that our property is historic and therefore, has no accessible features on the property or in the guest rooms.
+Please note that our property is a historic building and does not have any accessibility features on the property or in the guest rooms.

 1728 West 1st Ave